What is CPT?

-Curricular Practical Training (CPT) is a type of work authorization for students to learn practical skills related to their major area of study.
+Curricular Practical Training (CPT) is a type of work authorization for F-1 students to learn practical skills related to their major area of study.
 Common forms of CPT include paid or unpaid internships, fellowships, and part-time or full-time jobs.

 CPT is an integral part of the student’s established program curriculum.
 Students who complete CPT will earn 1 credit after the course is completed, but neither the CPT course nor the CPT experience is required to graduate.